scf4/styled-map/README.md

 **Note: This currently doesn't work doesn't work with the pseudo-CSS syntax.
 This functionality should arrive by v4.0.
 PRs welcome!**:

+## Typings

+We currently have TypeScript typings in release candidate stage @ `3.2.0-rc.1`.
+Please upgrade specifically to `styled-map@3.2.0-rc.1` if you want typings now.

 ## License

 MIT Copyright 2017–2018